 We’ll supply you with all the safety gear you need whilst on the water.
 If you prefer to bring your own tent, sleeping mat and sleeping bag please do so.
 It’ll make the logistics a lot easier from our end.

-We will issue a full equipment list closer to the expedition start date, but you need to prepare your clothing to suit paddling on the water in the tropics i.e. lightweight, sweat-wicking, long-sleeve tops, boardshorts bottoms and water shoes.
+You need to prepare your clothing to suit paddling on the water in the tropics i.e. lightweight, sweat-wicking, long-sleeve tops, boardshorts bottoms and water shoes.
 Rest assured it won’t be cold.